 McNair Scholars Program

-Is a Doctoral Degree in your future?
+Will a Doctoral Degree help you achieve your goals?

 Each year, 25 students are selected to participate in the two-year McNair Scholars Program.
 The structure of the program is as follows: